Need to know

-- “When you are starting to feel upset, you can squeeze this stress-ball until you feel better.”
+- “When you are starting to feel upset, you can squeeze this stress ball until you feel better.”

-What do do in the moment:
+What do in the moment:

-1. Being aware of the child’s emotion: Being in tune with your child can help you pick up on negative feelings before they become overwhelming.
+1. Being aware of the child’s emotions: Being in tune with your child can help you pick up on negative feelings before they become overwhelming.
 Ideally, you want to intervene early to help your child regulate.

 - “Do you want to tell me more about how you’re feeling?”

 - “When did you start feeling like this?”